 Final Exit Pay

-Employees who are fired must be paid the next working day and the employees who quit or resign must be paid on the following normal payday or within seven days of the employee’s termination date if they were accountable for the money.
+Employees who are fired must be paid the next working day, and employees who quit or resign must be paid on the following normal payday or within seven days of the employee’s termination date if they were accountable for the money.

 FAQs